xXValhallaCoderXx/kiro-ide-constellation/impact-analysis-phase-1-prd.md

 - Docs: Update README usage and add short demo steps
 - Demo script alignment: matches Section 6.4

-14. Open Questions

-- Should MVP also support “dependents” blast radius (reverse traversal)?
-If yes, add a flag: mode: 'dependencies' | 'dependents'.
-Default: 'dependencies'.
-- If scan is stale (generatedAt old), should impact auto-trigger re-scan or show a warning?

 Appendix A — Pseudocode